shanekeran/dublin-unlocked/README.md

         *  The Visual Crossing API fails to load, the following message appears ”Weather Forecast Unavailable.
 Please try again later.”.
     * There is also a custom 404 page to redirect users back to the home page without having to use the browser back button.

 ### Further Testing

+#### Feature Testing

+*Feature testing was manually completed on the deployed site*

+1. Splash Page
+    - Click enter button to ensure it hid splash page and revealed main content.
+    - Revisit Splash page to confirm that the cookie is working correctly by not displaying the Splash page.

+2. Navigation bar
+    - Visit all links to check they directed to the correct section.
+    - Hover over links to ensure correct styling is applied.
+    - View on smaller devices to ensure Navigation bar is collapsed.
+    - Click hamburger icon to ensure navigation links appear on a dropdown menu.
+    - Test dropdown menu on a screen with a small height to check that overflow scroll works as expected.

+3. Time select button (Day/Night toggler)
+    - Click button to ensure function is operating correctly.
+    - Check that the text and icon inside the button changes according to the option available.
+    - Ensure that the background colour of the page toggles.
+    - Ensure that font colour of the page toggles.
+    - Ensure that the section images toggle.
+    - Ensure that alternative attractions options are now displayed.
+    - Test alternative attractions options display on map, with correct info markers.

+4. Google Maps
+    - Test that markers appear when all buttons are clicked.
+    - Ensure that info windows display when a marker is selected.
+    - Ensure that active info window closes when another marker is selected.
+    - Ensure the map zooms out/in depending on custom settings on each button.
+    - Hover over each button to check that styling works.
+    - Select each button to check styling works.

+5. Events
+    - View on a large screen that events are displaying in a carousel and as cards on a smaller screen.
+    - Test carousel next and previous controls are functioning correctly.
+    - Click links to ensure they open in a new tab.
+    - Check that images are the correct aspect ratio and not overlapping content.
+    - Ensure carousel is automatically scrolling at set intervals.

+6. Contact form
+    - Test full name input's minimum range by entering only one character.
+    - Test email input by not entering a correct email format.
+    - Test text area's minimum range by only entering one word.
+    - Click submit to ensure feedback is given.
+    - Check email inbox to ensure form content is being sent correctly.

+7. Footer
+    - Hover all icons to ensure styling is present.
+    - Click on all links to ensure they open in a new tab.

+#### Other testing

 - Website has been tested on the following browsers, using the latest version available: Chrome, Safari, Edge and Firefox.
 The tests were successful.
 - All internal and external links on the website have been tested and work as intended.
 Tested by clicking every link on each page.